-Although the information we receive changes every day, one thing remains the same; how our immune system works.
+Although the current situation is constantly changing and evolving, one thing remains the same; how our immune system works.
 It is easy to prepare for a good immune response.
-You may know that the immune system improves with physical activity.
-And that the minimum level of activity is easy to reach.
+You may know that the immune system improves with physical activity, and that the minimum level of activity is easy to reach.

 Get your hopes up!
 Do a quick read up of the following chronicle on moderate physical activity and the immune system.